All Episodes

 We've wasted so much time shutting down.

-Uh then we're gonna spend a bunch of time trying to gear up and start up and you know, and meanwhile, we're not we're every is China shutting down this week?
+Then we're going to spend a bunch of time trying to gear up and start up.

 I don't think so.

-You know, China's not taking a week off over some internal thing.
+China's not taking a week off over some internal thing.

-At interior, we're finding funding sources.
+At Interior, we're finding funding sources.

-So if the Senate voted to keep the government open, it's operating under the same budget we were operating under, what, you know, a week ago.
+So, if the Senate voted to keep the government open, it's operating under the same budget we were operating under, what, you know, a week ago.

 President Trump's got this economy turning around.